Skip to content

-OpenVidu Single Node Installation: On-premises#
+OpenVidu Single Node COMMUNITY installation: On-premises#

-This section contains the instructions to deploy a production-ready OpenVidu Single Node deployment on-premises.
+This section contains the instructions to deploy a production-ready OpenVidu Single Node COMMUNITY deployment on-premises.
 It is a deployment based on Docker and Docker Compose, which will automatically configure all the necessary services for OpenVidu to work properly.

 This is how the architecture of the deployment looks like: